Parker Ridge: Geology

 Like other mountains in Banff Park, Parker Ridge is composed of sedimentary rock laid down from the Precambrian to Jurassic periods.
 Formed in shallow seas, this sedimentary rock was pushed east and over the top of younger rock during the Laramide orogeny.

 Climate

-Based on the Köppen climate classification, Parker Ridge is located in a subarctic climate with cold, snowy winters, and mild summers.
-Temperatures can drop below -20 °C with wind chill factors below -30 °C. Precipitation runoff from Parker Ridge drains into tributaries of the North Saskatchewan River.
+Based on the Köppen climate classification, Parker Ridge is in a subarctic climate with cold, snowy winters, and mild summers.
+Temperatures can drop below −20 °C with wind chill index below −30.
+Precipitation runoff from Parker Ridge drains into tributaries of the North Saskatchewan River.